MicrosoftDocs/xamarin-docs/docs/tools/live-player/samples.md

 ### [Basic Calculator](https://developer.xamarin.com/samples/mobile/LivePlayer/BasicCalculator/)

-This Xamarin.Forms app provides a simple calculator you can use on your Android or iOS device.
+This Xamarin.Forms app provides a simple calculator you can use on your Android device.

 ![Basic Calculator sample screenshot](samples-images/basic-calculator-sml.png)